ebtc-protocol/ebtc/README.md

 stake = _coll.mul(totalStakesSnapshot).div(totalCollateralSnapshot)
 ```

 It then earns redistribution rewards based on this corrected stake.
-A newly opened Cdp’s stake will be less than its raw collateral, if the system contains active Cdps with pending redistribution rewards when it was made.
+A newly opened Cdp’s stake will be less than its raw collateral, if the system contains active CDPs with pending redistribution rewards when it was made.

 Whenever a borrower adjusts their Cdp’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.

-To convince yourself this corrected stake preserves ordering of active Cdps by ICR, please see the [proofs section](https://github.com/liquity/dev/blob/main/papers).
+To convince yourself this corrected stake preserves ordering of active CDPs by ICR, please see the [proofs section](https://github.com/liquity/dev/blob/main/papers).

 ## Math Proofs